chicommons/maps/README.md

 Visit http://localhost:9090/coops/1/ in a browser and verify something appears.

-To get the client running locally, run
+To get the client running locally, in a different terminal window, run

 ```
-cd client
+cd maps/client
 npm start
 ```